 On day 138 of my 366-day self-care challenge, I explored using a foam roller* to release tightened up muscles.

 The concept of foam rolling began in the 80’s, but the practice has become more mainstream in recent years.
 Foam rolling is a form of myofascial release, a technique that applies pressure to soft tissue to loosen connective tissue–or “knots,” as we sometimes call them.

 Despite the popularity of foam rolling, there’s not a lot of research to support the effectiveness of the practice.
-A study that was published in 2015, which included just 8 college-aged, male subjects who were classified as moderately to very physically active, concluded that foam rolling was effective in reducing delayed-onset muscle soreness (DOMS) — the pain you feel a day or two after an intense workout.
+A study that was published in 2015, which included just 8 college-aged, male subjects who were classified as moderately to very physically active, concluded that foam rolling was effective in reducing delayed-onset muscle soreness (DOMS) — the pain you feel a day or so after an intense workout.
 Also in 2015, a systematic review of the research (14 articles that included a total of 260 subjects) found that foam rolling may improve short-term range of motion.

 Even so, foam rolling does appear to provide health benefits for some.
 But before you begin using it, be sure to learn the proper techniques and listen to your body, making adjustments as needed.

 Living Upp is a participant in affiliate programs, which means we earn a commission from qualifying purchases.
 Pages on this website may include affiliate links to Amazon and other affiliate sites.